SiberiaField/PML_Course/README.md

-# PLM_Course
+# PML_Course

-This repo contains some tasks from the PLM course.
+This repo contains some tasks from the PML course.
 Change current branch to "tasks" if you want to look at tasks